nraghute/Greedy-Algorithm/README.md

-//Greedy Algorithm Problems (Program in C++ )
+/* Greedy Algorithm Problems (Program in C++ ) */
-//Pikachu and the Game of Strings
+/* Pikachu and the Game of Strings  */
-// Finding minimun number of days for converting move "s" to stronger move "t".
+/* Finding minimun number of days for converting move "s" to stronger move "t". */

 #include<iostream>
 #include<vector>
 using namespace std ;